webwithaman/quiz-with-aman/README.md

 ## Overview

-**Quiz with Aman** is a fully responsive quiz web application designed to provide an engaging and interactive experience for users.
+**quiz-with-aman** is a fully responsive quiz web application designed to provide an engaging and interactive experience for users.
 The app is built using HTML, CSS, and JavaScript, featuring a sleek and appealing UI.
 Users can participate in a quiz with multiple-choice questions, receive instant feedback on their answers, and see their overall score at the end.

 ## Features